 This is probably one of the things that are often overlooked when creating your tented wedding checklist.
 Consider adding lounge areas with couches for your guests to enjoy.
 Plush and cushioned chairs will be great to add to that level of comfort.

 Walk areas and clear signs about where to go will help your guests navigate the space better and safer!

-One of the easiest and dramatic ways to generate a certain mood for your wedding is lighting.
-Twinkling lights or strings of café lights in the trees, chandeliers, pin spot lighting are all gorgeous ways to add some romance to your look.
+One of the easiest and most dramatic ways to generate a certain mood for your wedding is lighting.
+Twinkling lights or strings of café lights in the trees, chandeliers, and pin spot lighting are all gorgeous ways to add some romance to your look.
 It will also give sufficient light to you and your invitees to party safely.